rikulo/rikulo-docs/docs/View_Development/Build_with_DOM_Elements/Extend_from_View_or_Its_Subclasses.md

 #Extend from View or Its Subclasses

 A view must be a subclass of [View](api:view).
+To implement a view, you shall extend from [View](api:view) or its subclasses.

-Here are existent subclasses that you might consider to extend from.
+Here are a few existent subclasses that you might extend from:

 * [View](api:view): the most fundamental class.
 * [ScrollView](api:view): a view container that allows the user to scroll the content in a smaller viewport.